Riyaa29/Riyaa29/README.md

 - 👋 Hi, I’m @Riyaa29
 - 👀 I’m interested in Database warehousing, CRM, etc,.
-- 🌱 I’m currently working with Python and SQL.
+- 🌱 I’m currently working with C# and SQL.
 - 💞️ I’m looking to collaborate on Any Interesting Projects.
 - 📫 How to reach me riya.nagpal29@gmail.com.